Quick setup examples

 Send your first email from Java using the built-in HttpClient against the MailBlastr API.

-MailBlastr has no Java SDK — you send email by POSTing JSON to https://api.mailblastr.com/emails.
+MailBlastr ships an official Java SDK (com.mailblastr:mailblastr:5.0.0 on Maven Central, usable from Kotlin too) — see Send emails with Java & Kotlin for the typed client — but you do not need it: this guide sends email by POSTing JSON to https://www.mailblastr.com/api/emails.
 The example below uses the java.net.http.HttpClient introduced in Java 11, so no dependencies are required.

 Prerequisites